-Teacher training in California involves completing a bachelor's degree and state-approved teacher program.
-All teachers must be state certified.
+Teacher training in California involves completing a bachelor's degree and a state-approved teacher program.
+All teachers must be state-certified.

 |Required Education||Complete a bachelor's degree program and a state-approved teacher training program|

 |Licensure and Certification||State teacher credential is required|

 |Projected Job Growth (2018-2028)*||3% for kindergarten, elementary school, and middle school teachers, 4% for high school teachers|